 The jury then hears the evidence against the defendant, potential defenses, and weighs the evidence to determine whether it satisfies the charged criminal offenses beyond a reasonable doubt.
 It is then the jury's duty to gather together, discuss the evidence, and, once the necessary consensus is reached, render a verdict of guilty or not guilty in a given case.

 If the jury unanimously agrees on the guilt of a defendant, the case is usually returned to the judge for sentencing.
 If the jury can't agree, they usually get an "Allen" charge to try again, or the case ends in a mistrial.
-No matter what criminal charge you're facing or what jury is convening to decide your fate, you should sign up for a case evaluation with a criminal defense attorney at no charge to initially understand your situation.
+No matter what criminal charge you're facing or what jury is convening to decide your fate, you should have an experienced criminal defense attorney on your side.